2026 SCA AUSTRALASIA CONFERENCE

 1110-1150 - The Hard Truth About Retention

 Staff turnover is rarely just a people problem, it is a business risk.
 This session cuts through surface explanations to examine how workplace culture directly influences retention, performance, and business strength.
-Using live polling and global research insights, it explores the hidden costs of turnover, why exit interviews often fail to reveal the truth, and how culture shapes decisions long before resignation letters appear.
+Using global research insights, it explores the hidden costs of turnover, why exit interviews often fail to reveal the truth, keeping the right people and how culture shapes decisions long before resignation letters appear.
 Honest and evidence-led, this session reframes retention as a leadership responsibility and positions strong culture as essential infrastructure for a stable, resilient, and successful strata management business.

 1230-1340 - Lunch